 Oxycodone is a narcotic pain reliever, and, when used in small doses, it helps to diminish or severely reduce sensitivity to pain.
 In most cases, the feelings associated with small doses of oxycodone are not as euphoric.
 However, oxycodone in large doses produces effects such as:

 - Extreme relaxation

 Developing an oxycodone addiction depends on several factors and whether you have a predisposition to addiction.
-Also, if you suffer from co-occurring disorders, have a tendency to abuse medications, or are self-medicating, your chances of easily developing dependence on oxycodone are heightened.
+Also, if you have co-occurring disorders, tend to abuse medications, or are self-medicating, your chances of easily developing oxycodone dependence are heightened.

 Oxycodone addiction develops when both tolerance and dependence take over.
 The feelings associated with addiction to oxycodone is feeling like you cannot live or function properly without the drug.

 This becomes dangerous due to the increase in the number of opioid-related deaths through the United States.
 As new techniques of selling drugs on the streets arise, the dangers and risks associated with illicit drug use drastically increase.
 Although most people might believe they are safer using prescription pills, the pills are derived from the same sources and produce the same effects as heroin and other deadly drugs such as fentanyl.

 According to a recent CNN article, the rise in counterfeit pills marked as oxycodone or Xanax has increased by a significant amount since 2011—leading to the rising number of overdose death rates in the U.S. alone.

 Oxycodone use and the use of other substances that contain oxycodone is equally as dangerous and possess the same negative consequences as other opioids, if not worse due to their easy accessibility.